fenago/spark-scala-examples/lab-guides/Lab_19.md

 formats.

-**Note:** Besides the above options, Spark CSV dataset also supports many other options, [please refer to this article for details](https://docs.databricks.com/data/data-sources/read-csv.html).
+**Note:** Besides the above options, Spark CSV dataset also supports many other options, [please refer to this lab for details](https://docs.databricks.com/data/data-sources/read-csv.html).

 Reading CSV files with a user-specified custom schema